andreasabel/inCode/entry/functor-combinatorpedia.md

 We can finally *interpret* (or "run") these into some target context (like `Parser`, or `IO`), provided the target satisfies some constraints.

-We can separate the functionality associated with each binary functor combinator into two typeclasses: `Semigroupoidal` and `Monoidal`. `Semigroupoidal` deals with the "interpreting" and "collapsing" of the mixed functors, and `Monoidal` deals with the "introduction" and "creation" of them.
+It can be useful to separate the functionality associated with each binary functor combinator into two typeclasses: `Semigroupoidal` and `Monoidal`.
+`Semigroupoidal` deals with the "interpreting" and "collapsing" of the mixed functors, and `Monoidal` deals with the "introduction" and "creation" of them.
 A more detailed run-down is available in the docs for *[Data.Functor.Combinator](https://hackage.haskell.org/package/functor-combinators/docs/Data-Functor-Combinator.html)*.

-From each we have two associated constraints, `CS t` (for `Semigroupoidal`) and `CM t` (for `Monoidal`):
+From each, we can identify two associated constraints, `CS t` (for `Semigroupoidal`) and `CM t` (for `Monoidal`):[^2]

 -   `CS t` is what we will call the constraint on where you can *interpret* or *run* values of the enhanced type: